 Brief assistance from a hospital technician will be necessary to aid in patient restraint during the exam only.
 The exam generally takes approximately 30 minutes.

-Sedation or anesthesia is not required to perform an ultrasound exam, but in many abdominal cases the greatest diagnostic yield will come when the patient is completely relaxed.
+Sedation or anesthesia is generally not required to perform an ultrasound exam, but in many cases the greatest diagnostic yield will come when the patient is completely relaxed.
 Please check with the VSI doctor when in doubt with regard to anesthetic choice and effects on the patient (especially for echocardiograms).
-If an invasive procedure (biopsies, cavity centesis, etc.) is necessary or planned, administration of anesthetic/sedative and patient monitoring is the responsibility of the primary care veterinarian on the case.
+Anesthetic/sedative administration and patient monitoring is the responsibility of the primary care veterinarian on the case.